Nasser Al-Shatti: Return to Al-Arabi

-Nasser was announced to take over Darko Nestorović’s position until the end of the 2024-25 season. as history repeats itself Nasser brought youth players such as Yousef Majed and Abdulwahab Al-Awadi.
-Through his unique play style years have passed since we’ve season a more dominate possession based football style the team runs.
+Nasser was announced to take over Darko Nestorović’s position until the end of the 2024-25 season as history repeats itself.
+Nasser brought youth players such as Yousef Majed and Abdulwahab Al-Awadi.
 After a successful run came to an unsatisfying end losing the Kuwait Premier League on the final week and losing Kuwait Crown Prince Cup Final to Kuwait SC and the postponed Kuwait Emir Cup put Nasser’s job on hold.
 On 27 June it was announced that Nasser and his crew would leave the team.

 Al-Salmiya

 On 11 July 2025, Al-Salmiya announced Nasser as the new manager. after 1 match Al-Shatti resigned from his position after FIFA announced the club’s transfer ban, where all signings prior are not eligible to participate.